An Incentive Compatible, Efficient Market for Air Traffic Flow Management: The Market Model

 In this section, we will give an LP that yields an equilibrium schedule; its dual will yield equilibrium landing prices.
 Section \ref{sec.rounding} shows how they can be computed in strongly polynomial time.

 For $s \in S$, $x_{is}$ will be the indicator variable that indicates whether flight $i$ is scheduled in time slot $s$; naturally, in the LP formulation, this variable will be allowed to take fractional values.
-The LP given below obtains a fractional scheduling that minimizes the total dollar value of the delays incurred by all flights, subject to capacity constraints of the time slots.
+The LP given below obtains a scheduling where a flight may be assigned partially to a slot (fractional scheduling), that minimizes the total dollar value of the delays incurred by all flights, subject to capacity constraints of the time slots.
+(Note that the inequality in the first constraint will be satisfied with equality since the objective is being minimized; the formulation below was chosen for reasons of convenience).

 Let $p_s$ denote the dual variable corresponding to the second set of inequalities.
 We will interpret $p_s$ as the price of landing in time slot $s$.
 Thus if flight $i$ lands in time slot $s$, the total cost incurred by it is $p_s + c_{is}$.
 Let $t_i$ denote the dual variable corresponding to the first set of inequalities.
 In Lemma \ref{lem.cost} we will prove that $t_i$ is the total cost incurred by flight $i$ w.r.t. the prices found by the dual; moreover, each flight incurs minimum total cost.